RIP-Comm/sossoldi/docs/setup-linux-evironment.md

 It's essential to note that there are multiple options for the required software, and various installation methods can be employed.
-You have the flexibsuility to choose an alternative approach that suits your preferences.
+You have the flexibility to choose an alternative approach that suits your preferences.

-## Prerequisites
+## What we will use

 - **Operating System:**
     - Pop!_OS (derived from Ubuntu)